waqar-iqbal/RobotSimulator/README.md

 ### Report
 The report command outputs the robots current coordinates and the direction to the command line.
 Simply type report to use it.

-### Exit
-Use the exit command to exit the console app.